matthew-dong-dev/personal-website/[maintenance]recruiter.md

  <!-- <a href="https://github.com/CAHLR" target="_blank">CAHL Research Lab</a> -->

 - Worked under the supervision of Zachary Pardos and collaborated on software development and machine learning research teams to build an AI driven <a href="https://askoski.berkeley.edu" target="_blank">academic planning platform</a> for UC Berkeley, including a course recommendation feature.
-- Conducted full-stack feature development and testing, managed data & model retraining pipeline incorporating campus API data streams and student enrollment updates from the university registrar.
+- Conducted full-stack feature development and testing, managed data & model training pipeline incorporating campus API data streams and student enrollment updates from the university registrar.
 - Designed and built the system’s enhanced <a href="https://askoski.berkeley.edu/search" target="_blank">course catalog search feature</a>.
 - Traffic to site includes 10% of the undergraduate population annually.
 - Berkeley, CA (May 2018 - Present)